-The chances are that you have already attended a few wedding of friends or family but on those occasions you've just been concentrating on having a good time, wishing the bride and groom your congratulations and probably running to the bar as quick as possible.
-This means that you've not really noticed or paid attention to how the wedding day was run or the order or timings of affairs.
+The chances are that you have already attended a few wedding of friends or family.
+However, on those occasions you’ve just been concentrating on having a good time, wishing the bride and groom your congratulations and probably running to the bar as quick as possible.
+This means that you’ve not really noticed or paid attention to how the wedding day was run or the order or timings of affairs.

 Well, now that you are getting married that’s about to change and you’ll notice just how detailed a wedding timeline can be.

-If you are not sure where to start or feel that you are a little over whelmed I would recommend hiring a wedding planner or co-ordinator to help you, they'll have experience of what works best and an idea of realistic timings.
-If you think you are a quick dresser and think that it'll only take half an hour to get ready in the morning, I can tell you, it won't.
-Also, if you hire a local wedding planner they will more than likely have worked with at least some of the other wedding vendors that you'll have and so will have a good idea about how long they take to do their thing.
-I would also talk to your wedding venue as they'll know how to plan a wedding timeline that will work well at that venue.
+If you are not sure where to start or feel that you are a little over whelmed I would recommend hiring a wedding planner or co-ordinator to help you, they’ll have experience of what works best and an idea of realistic timings.
+If you think you are a quick dresser and that it’ll only take half an hour to get ready in the morning, I can tell you, it won’t.
+Also, if you hire a local wedding planner they will more than likely have worked with at least some of the other wedding vendors that you’ll have and so will have a good idea about how long they take to do their thing.
+I would also talk to your wedding venue as they’ll know how to plan a wedding timeline that will work well at that venue.

 As a general rule your basic timeline will look something like this:

 7) The evening reception and first dance